Immigration & Support Services

 Job Criteria

-There are seven criteria that must be met for a job to be valid for WISP:
+There are several criteria that must be met for a job to be valid for WISP:

 1. Full-time (minimum 30 hours per week)